Is there a question you want to ask the candidates running for the Pinellas County School Board? Hear's your chance.

-To submit questions, go to the Gradebook at tampabay.com/blogs/gradebook or email Times education reporter Cara Fitzpatrick at email@example.com.
+Submit questions on Gradebook or email Times education reporter Cara Fitzpatrick at firstname.lastname@example.org.
 Please indicate if you are a parent, teacher, student, business leader, etc. The deadline is July 16.
 The forum will start at 6:30 p.m.; doors open at 6 at Osceola Fundamental, 9751 98th St. Largo.

 There are four posts available.
 Those winning for lack of competition are incumbents Robin Wikle (District 4) and Carol Cook (District 5).
 Here's how the other two races shape up: